 Image via Selvedge (left) & Style Forum (right)

 Momotaro Jeans was founded in 2006.
-Hailing from Kojima, Japan, Momotaro Jeans is named after ‘Momotaro‘, a peach-boy character from a famous Japanese fairytale.
+Hailing from Kojima, Japan, Momotaro Jeans is named after ‘Momotaro‘, a peach-boy character from Japanese folklore.
 The legend of Momotaro has it that Momotaro was born from a peach floating down a river.
-For this reason, Momotaro Jeans use their namesake as their logo, featuring Momotaro busting out of a peach (wearing jeans).
+For this reason, Momotaro Jeans use their namesake as their logo, featuring Momotaro busting out of a peach (wearing jeans!).

 Details: Pink peach-inspired inseam thread, one-washed in shores of Okayama, battle stripe pocket detail